blaynem/rumble-raffle-DAO/WHITE_PAPER.md

 # **Activities**

-Activities are the bread and butter of Rumble Raffle.
+Activities are any sort of event that happens within a given Rumble Raffle game.
 They create a fun and evolving ecosystem with user generated content.

 ## **How are activities minted?**

 All activities will be available to be minted at a TBD price.

-## **Benefits**
+## **Benefits to holding**

 1. **Passive Income**.
 Holders of any Activities (NFT) will earn tokens any time their activity is used across the Rumble platform.
 Holders do not need to participate in order to recieve these benefits.